Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

         - Now the `sha256` is faster
     - Add logs to track performance of both poseidon and sha256 circuits
       - log wires and gates number
-        - it seems to be different that vkregression
+        - it seems to be different than vkregression
-        - TODO: further research for the exact gate number of a MINA circuit<
+        - TODO: further research for the exact gate number of a MINA circuit.
       - log key generation, proving, and verification time.
       - Timer Class required:
         - Move to test-utils.ts file